 When a homebuyer purchases a home from Lennar, they will sign a purchase and sale agreement which includes an Addendum.
 The Addendum provides the terms of DC Pilot participation and states, in part, that BES equipment is located on the homebuyer's lot pursuant to a utility easement.
-Staff provided the Company feedback on language referring to a restriction on customer-owned or leased rooftop solar during the term of the Pilot Program in the original version of the Addendum.
+Commission staff provided the Company feedback on language found in the Addendum imposing a restriction on customer-owned or leased rooftop solar during the term of the Pilot Program.
 In response, the Company and Lennar revised the Addendum and removed this restriction.
-A copy of this revised Addendum is included as Attachment A. As stated in the Addendum, TECO is informing participants that the program will "deliver greener and highly reliable electricity directly to your home."
-As discussed above, participating customers will not realize any direct energy or bill savings.
+A copy of this revised Addendum is included as Attachment A. In the Addendum, TECO is informing participants that the program will "deliver greener and highly reliable electricity directly to your home."
+However, participating customers will not realize any direct energy or bill savings.
 The revised Addendum also informs homebuyers that, pursuant to Rule 25-6.065, F.A.C., they have the right to install their own solar PV and net meter their excess generation.
 Customers who elect to install their own solar PV will be removed from the DC Pilot and instead be served by the AC grid.
 Regardless, TECO will still retain its easement allowing it to own, operate, and maintain the BES equipment on the homeowner's property, including the TECO-owned rooftop solar panels.